vushu/coc-dlang/README.md

 get dcd-client and dcd-server from:
 https://github.com/dlang-community/DCD/releases

-copy both, to example: ~/dlang-ls
+extract all, to example: ~/dlang-ls

 add this to your .bashrc